 - Determine a realistic market size.
 It’s good to be optimistic, but you should keep market expectations to a minimum, especially as a startup.
 Perform market research to avoid overestimating your potential target market.

 - Create personal expectations.
 Keep yourself in check by setting personal expectations.
 Personal expectations are motivators to push you as an entrepreneur.
 And make sure to take actual steps every day to get closer to your personal goals.

 - Respect your limitations.
 You may be capable of great things, but you are only human.
 Learn to say no to situations that no longer serve your business.
 Discard projects that aren’t helping your business grow.
 And always remember to invest in your health.

 As the saying goes: “Rome wasn’t built in a day.”
-This applies in business too.
-Keeping a realistic mindset, setting short-term achievable goals, and putting in the right amount of work are your building blocks to your small business’s success.
+This applies to business too.
+Keeping a realistic mindset, setting short-term achievable goals, and putting in the right amount of work are the building blocks to your small business’s success.

 But remember to keep yourself healthy too.
 Your business won’t work without you.

 Design Done Better